-Get Rid Of Stubborn Underarm Odors From Clothes
+Tricks To Get Rid Of Stubborn Underarm Stains and Odors From Clothes

-- Aspirin and Cream of Tartar.
 Mix three white, non-coated aspirin tablets with a cup of warm water and a tablespoon of cream of tartar (you probably have a can in your kitchen cupboard!).
-Scrub the solution into the underarm area with a nail brush or old toothbrush, then allow the mixture to remain on the garment for at least 20 minutes.
+Scrub the solution into the underarm area with a nailbrush or old toothbrush, then allow the mixture to remain on the garment for at least 20 minutes.
 Launder as usual.
 Repeat, if necessary.

 Seriously, what can’t baking soda do?
 It’s is great for neutralizing strong perspiration odors that are embedded in fabrics.
 Make a paste with baking soda and warm water, then rub the paste into the problem areas.
 Leave the paste on the garment for 15 minutes, or allow it to remain overnight.
 Launder as usual.
 Some have found luck with a paste of baking soda and Dawn dish soap, following the instructions above.
 But test for colorfastness first.

-- Washing Soda.
-Sprinkle a ¼ cup of washing soda (sodium carbonate, not sodium bi-carbonate) onto the affected area.
+Sprinkle a ¼ cup of washing soda (sodium carbonate, not sodium bicarbonate) onto the affected area.
 Be sure to wear rubber gloves.
 Add water to make a paste and work it in with gloved hands.
 Leave the paste on the affected area for 30 minutes.
 Launder as usual.

-- Mouthwash.
 Listerine® or Scope® work well on underarm fabric odors.
 Simply pour several capfuls on the armpit areas, wait 30 minutes, then launder as usual.
 You might want to test it first if you’re going to use mouthwash on white garments.